Use this guide to assist you in dealing with commonly held opinions and myths during your conversations about the election.

 - The Liberals and Conservatives are two sides of the same coin – they represent politics as usual.

-- Jagmeet Singh and the NDP are the only ones who have workers’ interests at heart, and the only ones with a plan to strengthen public services and make life more affordable for working people.
+- Jagmeet Singh and the NDP are the only ones who have workers’ interests at heart, and the only ones with a plan to strengthen our system of care and ensure a just recovery from the pandemic.

 - CUPE strongly encourages our members to vote for their local NDP candidate.